nanvenomous/where-to/readme.md

 We all have our aliases and tools for getting around our systems.

-One problem I run into is easily porting said tools to new machines.
+One problem I run into is easily porting said tools to new machines (especially machines without my personal dotfiles).

 With `where-to` you can run a few commands and it gets a lot easier to traverse the file system.